HSLdevcom/jore4/wiki/hastus-integration.md

 Q: Is there a documentation of Hastus-Jore3 CSV format?
 A: Yes, there is a document "Hastus aikataulujen siirto Joreen ja Kolaan, rajapinnan kuvaus" available but it could not be linked here due to copyright reasons.
 Please ask PO.

+## Notes on specific use cases to be supported

+Sometimes a journey pattern to be driven is shorter than the route: https://github.com/HSLdevcom/jore4/issues/243

 ## Available documentation

 HSL has documentation for Hastus, please ask PO.
 Licencing has not been figured out so it is not linked here.